-- Only JSON files are output, no CSV or XML.
+- Only JSON files are output, not CSV or XML.

 - The structure of JSON is substantially different than other modules.

-- If many images are run in a batch, the results from all images may be contained in a single JSON.
+- If several images are run in a batch, results from all images may be contained in a single JSON.

-Since the Arbitrary Charts Module is based on the concept of custom layout of features, there is no fixed structure to the measurement results which it produces.
+Since the Arbitrary Charts Module is based on the concept of a custom layout of features, there is no fixed structure to the measurement results that the Module produces.
 Instead, the module simply produces results based on whatever it observes in the test image(s).
 The set of results produced depends on the set available for that type of feature (outlined below) and user options for enabling or disabling each analysis type.

 Example: Slanted Edge ROI Outputs